-Ashley Bickerton is a contemporary artist presently living in Bali.
-A mixed-media artist, Bickerton often combines photographic and painterly elements with industrial and found object assemblages.
-The works that he created during his residency at STPI, were mixed-media pieces of “spooky images” representing green-skinned creatures emerging from a sea littered with cans and bottles.
+Ashley Bickerton (1959–2022) was a contemporary artist who was based in Bali.
+A mixed-media artist, Bickerton often combined photographic and painterly elements with industrial and found object assemblages.
+The works that he created during his residency at STPI were mixed-media pieces of “spooky images” representing green-skinned creatures emerging from a sea littered with cans and bottles.

 A seminal figure in New York’s East Village scene, Bickerton was one of the original members of a group of artists that were known as “Neo-Geo”.
 Alongside Jeff Koons, Peter Halley, and Meyer Vaisman, Neo-Geometric Conceptualism, or otherwise known as “Neo-Geo”, rejected the Neo-Expressionist trends in painting.
 They critiqued the mechanisation and commercialisation of the modern world, using geometry as a metaphor for society.

-Bickerton has exhibited his work internationally and is included in public art and museum collections.
+Bickerton had exhibited his work internationally and is included in public art and museum collections.
 His works are held in the collections of the Museum of Modern Art; the Tate; the Fondation Cartier pour l’Art Contemporain, Paris, the Stedelijk Museum, Amsterdam; Berardo Collection Museum in Lisbon, Portugal; the Museum of Contemporary Art, Chicago; and the Whitney Museum of American Art, New York.
-His solo exhibitions at Lehmann Maupin Gallery, Sonnabend Gallery and White Cube in London.
+He has had solo exhibitions at Lehmann Maupin Gallery, Sonnabend Gallery and White Cube in London.